-Fairfax, Va.-- The National Rifle Association Political Victory Fund (NRA-PVF) is endorsing U.S. Senator John McCain (R-Ariz.) in the August 24 Republican primary.
+Fairfax, Va.-- The National Rifle Association Political Victory Fund (NRA-PVF) is endorsing John McCain (R-Ariz.) for re-election to the U.S. Senate this November.

-"John McCain has steadfastly voted against every gun and ammunition ban in Congress," said Chris W. Cox, chairman of NRA-PVF.
+"John McCain has consistently voted against gun and ammunition bans in the U.S. Senate," said Chris W. Cox, chairman of NRA-PVF.
 "This along with his commitment to preserving our hunting heritage has earned him the NRA-PVF's endorsement."

 Sen. McCain voted to end reckless lawsuits against gun manufacturers and to prohibit gun confiscation from law-abiding Americans during states of emergency.
 He is leading the fight to restore self-defense rights in Washington, D.C. through his introduction of the Second Amendment Enforcement Act.

 McCain signed the pro-gun congressional amicus brief to the U.S. Supreme Court in support of the individual right to keep and bear arms in the historic Heller case.
-He also signed the congressional amicus brief stating that the Second Amendment applies to all Americans, no matter where they live, in the McDonald case currently before the Court.
+He also signed the congressional amicus brief stating that the Second Amendment guarantees a fundamental right that applies to all Americans, no matter where they live, in the McDonald case.

-Sen. McCain's consistent opposition to the failed Clinton semi-auto ban, dating back to the original votes in 1993, has made him a friend to gun owners across the country.
-He continues to be a strong voice in fighting ongoing efforts by the United Nations to dismantle the Second Amendment.
+Sen. McCain continues to be a strong voice in fighting ongoing efforts by the United Nations to dismantle the Second Amendment.

-Cox continued, "We ask all Arizona gun-owners, hunters and NRA members to vote for John McCain in the U.S. Senate republican primary on August 24th."
+Cox continued, "We ask all Arizona gun-owners and hunters to re-elect John McCain to the U.S. Senate on November 2nd."